YunoHost-Apps/pytition_ynh/README.md

 ## Disclaimers / important information

-* No Single-Sign-On and Yunohost LDAP support
+* No Single-Sign-On and no Yunohost LDAP support

 ## Documentation and resources